 Not only do your potential customers want to know that a team is behind you, but they want to know they have access to a personalized contact.
-Customers don’t want things addressed from the company at large.
+Customers don’t want things addressed by the company at large.
 This can be the difference between a customer who is loyal to the end and a customer who is always shopping for a better deal.

-Use the right software.
+Use the right software

-It’s important to make sure you’re using the right software.
+It’s essential to make sure you’re using the right software.
 While Microsoft Word or Pages is acceptable for an ultra-simple layout, these will impose significant limitations when it comes to using graphics or more elaborate text layouts.

-Consider alignment and positioning.
+Consider alignment and positioning

 While letterhead isn’t as intricate as a magazine cover, it still needs a simple grid structure (where you break up the page into square or rectangle sections).
-It’s helpful to look at other professional letterheads and observe the grids they employ.
+It’s helpful to look at other professional ones and observe the grids they employ.

-Adapt to your audience.
+Adapt to your audience

 It’s important to take a moment to pause and consider who you’re sending your letter to.
-You want your letterhead to match the tone of your company and for that cohesion to resonate with your recipients.
-For example, a minimalist design is a perfect fit for a company that’s more traditional at its core.
+You want your custom letterhead to match the tone of your company and for that cohesion to resonate with your recipients.
+For example, minimalist design is a perfect fit for a company that’s more traditional at its core.